 - Once the cooking time has elapsed, allow the pressure to release for exactly 5 minutes, and then do a quick release of the remaining pressure.
 To do a quick release of pressure, use a long wooden spoon or spatula to knock the venting knob from the sealed to the venting position.
 Stand back, so as not to burn yourself.

 - Once the pressure has been released, open up the inner pot and turn the Instant Pot back to saute.
 While the soup is heating, mix together the remaining ¼ cup of broth with the cornstarch until the cornstarch is fully dissolved.
 Whisk the cornstarch slurry into the broccoli soup, whisking often, until the soup has thickened slightly.
+You can expect the broccoli to break down when stirred.
 This will take just a few minutes.
 Once thickened, turn the Instant Pot off by hitting cancel.

 - Stir in the cheese and half and half.
 Place the lid back on the inner pot and let it sit for 3-5 minutes, allowing it to heat through and the cheese to melt.

 - Once the cheese has fully melted, serve the Broccoli Cheddar Soup.